dukewp/royal-elementor-addons/readme.txt

 **Royal Addons for Elementor** is the most versatile, intuitive, and easy to use [Elementor Page Builder](https://wordpress.org/plugins/elementor/) extension.
 Our goal is to provide you with the tools to make things happen, efficiently, and fast compare to other elementor plugins.
 Choosing us is not only a mindset, but it is also a requirement if you intend to gain an edge over your competitors when creating your website.
 The best part is that you can design anything **without having to touch a single line of code**.

-Comes with **50+ widgets, 35+ Elementor Template KIT (Growing Each Week), Theme Builder, Popup Builder, Premade Widget Blocks & Extensions for Elementor.** Creative and self-intuitive elementor widgets to take your WordPress website to the next level. **All widgets are Free** and the Pro Version offers even more advanced functionality.
+Comes with **50+ widgets, 40+ Elementor Template KIT (Growing Each Week), Theme Builder, Elementor WooCommerce Builder, Popup Builder, Premade Widget Blocks & Extensions for Elementor.** Creative and self-intuitive elementor widgets to take your WordPress website to the next level. **All widgets are Free** and the Pro Version offers even more advanced functionality.

 *Free and Pro functionalities are mixed in the Widget Demos below.*